 It was a very British crime.
-Elsewhere, in the cities of mainland Europe, bands of political extremists from both the left and the right roamed the streets, seeking out violent, sometimes deadly, confrontations with their opponents, as they fought for control of the continent.
+Elsewhere, in the cities of mainland Europe, bands of political extremists from both Left and Right roamed the streets, seeking out violent, sometimes deadly, confrontations with their opponents, as they fought for control of the continent.
 But when the rising star of British communism was abducted by fascists, he was put up in an agreeable country pub for the night, before his abductors sent him on his way with a slice of cake and a cup of tea.

 Harry Pollitt, who would later become the general secretary of the Communist Party of Great Britain, was 34 years old in 1925 and working as a boilermaker at Tilbury Docks.
 He also led the National Minority Movement, a communist grouping within the trade unions, and, according to the press, he had insurrectionist ambitions: ‘once the trade unions have been captured they will be converted into purely revolutionary organisations,’ he was quoted as saying, in a front-page Daily Express exposé headlined ‘Plot by British “Reds”‘.